Hard Seat, Thin Cushion Blues

 You wish you could get away

-But you know you have to stay
+But you know that you've got to stay

-Because your favourite act is coming on soon
+Your favourite act is coming on soon

 But you've lost your program and you don't know when